mrtnrey/sds011/README.md

 # Fine dust sensor SDS011 on a flashed router
-Reading a SDS011 sensor on a flashed TP-Link TL-MR3020 running LEDE and send values to madavi.de.
+Reading a SDS011 sensor on a flashed TP-Link TL-MR3020 running LEDE + Python, and send your measurement to madavi.de (option).

 ## CAUTION
 Although the software is tested & running on my own device, you should be aware of flashing a router is not without risk.